AnonymFlow

 Keyboard shortcuts: on Chrome Ctrl+Shift+N (Windows/Linux) or Cmd+Shift+N (Mac).
 On Firefox Ctrl+Shift+P or Cmd+Shift+P. On Safari Cmd+Shift+N. On Edge Ctrl+Shift+N. The private window has no cookies, no loaded extensions, and uses a generic User-Agent.
 Reconnect to Netflix from this private window.

-Across 47 tested blocking cases, the private browsing step resolves 15% of additional cases not resolved by the first two steps.
-It's particularly effective if you have active extensions like Google Maps, Trustpilot, AdBlock Plus, or Honey — all these extensions access your geolocation and can bypass the VPN tunnel.
+The private browsing step unblocks cases that the first two steps don't resolve.
+It's particularly effective if you have active extensions like Google Maps, Trustpilot, AdBlock Plus, or Honey - all these extensions access your geolocation and can bypass the VPN tunnel.

 On older protocols (OpenVPN TCP, legacy IKEv2), Netflix can sometimes detect the specific traffic pattern of the VPN protocol, independently of the IP.
 The WireGuard protocol (and its variants: NordLynx on NordVPN, Lightway on ExpressVPN, WireGuard on Surfshark) generates a pattern indistinguishable from normal HTTPS traffic and passes detection better.